Responsibilities for sharing information

 If a responsible officer has concerns about a doctor who is no longer connected to them, they should share these with the doctor’s new responsible officer.
 In situations where the doctor’s new employment has yet to be confirmed, it may be appropriate to delay: responsible officers should have reference to the GMC’s ethical guidance on writing references and relevant local advice about pre-employment checks.

 Where the doctor concerned no longer has a connection for the purposes of revalidation, the previous responsible officer should take appropriate steps to protect patients.
-They should remind the doctor of their responsibility to bring the matter to the attention of their next responsible officer and to practice only within their competence. responsible officers should also retain information for transfer to the doctor’s future responsible officer.†
+They should remind the doctor of their responsibility to bring the matter to the attention of their next responsible officer and to practise only within their competence.
+Responsible officers should also retain information for transfer to the doctor’s future responsible officer.†

 In line with the GMC’s recommendation protocol, at the point of making a revalidation recommendation about a doctor, responsible officers should consider clinical governance information from each of the organisations where the doctor works.
 This may be obtained via the appraisal process or directly from the organisations concerned.